callendera/dropdowns/README.md

 Added style and smoother transitions when hovered over links

 ## Dropdown 3
-Made the links disappear behind the "dropdown" button with a smooth transition of the links falling underneath the button.
+Made the links disappear behind the "dropdown" button with a smooth transition of the links falling underneath the button when hovered.